Snifexx/snifex-api/README.md

 For now, its only uses are for strings and arena allocators, which are essential for me, but in the future I might add more features.

-Honestly, I'll implement shit as I need to, but if you feel like contributing drop in a pull request in another feature branch and I'll take a look!<br>
+Honestly, I'll implement shit as I need to, but if you feel like contributing drop in a pull request in another feature branch and I'll take a look!\
 So don't take the TODO too seriously.

 This project uses C99 and I have my tests with clang (as you can see in the [Makefile](./Makefile)) but should work with any c99 compiler.